pjaos/pipenv2deb/README.md

    Folders that are installed will typically be python modules that are required by your application.

+   If the create_pip_env.sh file is not present in the top level folder then it is created.
+This script is copied to the target system in order to create the virtual python environment during installation.

  Finally there should be at least one python file with a main entry point (required).

 ## Examples